- about us

 Eight Actions Public Health Professionals Can Take to Stop Gun Violence

-As more than 12,000 public health professionals gather this week in Denver, Colorado for the American Public Health Association’s annual meeting, a growing number of health professionals are seeking solutions to the American gun violence epidemic.
-Eighty-eight Americans — including eight children and teens — are killed every day by gun violence.
+A growing number of health professionals are seeking solutions to the American gun violence epidemic.
+In 2016, 105 Americans — including eight children and teens — were killed each day by gun violence.
 Professionals in the public health, mental health, and medical fields are asking how they can reduce gun violence through a public health approach.

 The Educational Fund to Stop Gun Violence recommends eight actions public health professionals can take to stop gun violence: